w3c/secure-payment-confirmation/explainer.md

 show the Customer a $1 transaction to verify).

-This form of attack already exists on the web today (where an Account Provider largely has to trust that the Merchant is showing the correct details), and SPC actually makes it harder to perform this attack.
-After receiving an assertion, the Account Provider can (and should) verify the payment data in the assertion to ensure it aligns with the transaction details provided to the Account Provider by the Merchant.
+This form of attack already exists on the web today (where an Account Provider largely has to trust that the Merchant is showing the correct details).
+We anticipate that SPC will provide better protection against this attack when used according to this common pattern:

+* The Merchant provides some "pre-authentication" transaction information (including merchant name and amount) to the Account Provider over a backend protocol.
+* After receiving an assertion, the Account Provider can (and should) compare the pre-authentication details with the assertion details to ensure that they align.

 ## Privacy Considerations